New START: Overview

-The treaty limits the number of deployed strategic nuclear warheads to 1,550, which is down nearly two-thirds from the original START treaty, as well as 10% lower than the deployed strategic warhead limit of the 2002 Moscow Treaty.
+The treaty limits the number of deployed strategic nuclear warheads for each party to 1,550, which is down nearly two-thirds from the original START treaty, as well as 10% lower than the deployed strategic warhead limit of the 2002 Moscow Treaty.
 The total number of deployed warheads could exceed the 1,550 limit by a few hundred because only one warhead is counted per bomber regardless of how many it actually carries.
 The treaty also limits the number of deployed and non-deployed intercontinental ballistic missile (ICBM) launchers, submarine-launched ballistic missile (SLBM) launchers, and heavy bombers equipped for nuclear armaments to 800.
 The number of deployed ICBMs, SLBMs, and heavy bombers equipped for nuclear armaments is limited to 700.
 The treaty allows for satellite and remote monitoring, as well as 18 on-site inspections per year to verify limits.

 The obligations must be met within seven years from the date the treaty enters into force.
 The treaty will last ten years, with an option to renew it for up to five years upon the agreement of both parties.
 The treaty entered into force on 5 February 2011, when the United States and Russia exchanged instruments of ratification, following approval by the U.S. Senate and the Federal Assembly of Russia.
 The United States began implementing the reductions before the treaty was ratified.

 Documents made available to the U.S. Senate described removal from service of at least 30 missile silos, 34 bombers, and 56 submarine launch tubes.
 Missiles which are removed would stay intact, and bombers could be converted to conventional use.
 Four of the twenty-four launchers on each of the fourteen ballistic missile nuclear submarines would be removed, and none retired.

 The treaty places no limits on tactical systems, such as the Lockheed Martin F-35 Lightning II, which will most likely be replacing the F-15E and F-16 in the tactical nuclear delivery role.

 The treaty does not cover rail-mobile ICBM launchers because neither party possesses such systems.
 ICBMs on such launchers would be covered under the generic launcher limits, but the inspection details for such systems would have to be worked out between the parties if such systems were reintroduced in the future.